 SMART Recovery® advocates self-reliance, which is the cornerstone of any modern treatment modality.
 If we are to get better, we will need to lean on others at first, but eventually, we are going to have to lead our own lives.
 In addition to this being a more realistic way of looking at things, it also has the benefit of being true.

-But if you are like me, and parts of NA or AA just don’t sit well with you, or you prefer a more scientifically-based approach to substance abuse treatment, check out SMART Recovery®.
+If parts of NA or AA just don’t sit well with you, or you prefer a more scientifically-based approach to substance abuse treatment, check out SMART Recovery®.
 It’s free, they offer meetings both online and in person, and they even have an online chat feature if you have any questions or concerns.

 If you or someone you know is struggling with an addiction, use whatever tools you have to fight this cunning and elusive disease.
 12-Step meetings are not the only thing out there.
-Do your research and make educated, informed decision.
+Do your research and make an educated, informed decision.
 After all, your life hangs in the balance.